graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2025-10/papers/2025-10-29-rethinking-thinking.md

 The primary tool introduced is *Parallel-Distill-Refine* (PDR).

 1. Generate $M \ge 1$ diverse drafts in parallel.
-2. Distil them into a *bounded* workspace: eg, summarise or pick the top-$k$ drafts.
+2. Distil them into a *bounded* workspace: e.g., summarise or pick the top-$k$ drafts.
 3. Refine answer conditional on this workspace.

 The overall structure is outlined in Figure 2(a) below.
 There are various options for "distil", as outlined in Figure 2(b).
-If no parallelisation is utilised (ie, $M = 1$), PDR becomes *Sequential-Refine* (SR).
+If no parallelisation is utilised (i.e., $M = 1$), PDR becomes *Sequential-Refine* (SR).

 <img src="{{ page.image_dir | append: 'figure_2.png' | relative_url }}" alt="Parallel-Distill-Refine overview">